 c.
 If the organization manages certs and keys separately, EAA supports the following formats - .key for private keys and .crt for certificates

 d.
 For private keys, EAA only supports PKCS1 and PKCS8 private keys encoded in PEM format.
 We support rsa, ecdsa, and ed25519 private keys

 e.
 For certificates, EAA supports any PEM encoded valid x509 certificate.

 For more information, see Configure a certificate profile.

-You can integrate signals collected from Akamai Enterprise Application Access (EAA), CrowdStrike, and VMware Carbon Black, and use them as criteria in risk tiers and tags.
+You can integrate signals collected from Akamai Secure Internet Access Enterprise (SIA), CrowdStrike, and VMware Carbon Black, and use them as criteria in risk tiers and tags.